 Do we remember the obscure rodeo clown who was banned for life in 2013 from the Missouri State Fair, because one of his assistants bought a stock mask of Barack Obama at a store and then wore it while working in the arena?
-The ensuing universal outrage at the local rodeo clown was based on the liberal insistence that even mocking the then president of the United States was not only racist but dangerous and would bring presidential haters out of the woodwork to conceive of violence toward then President Obama.
+The ensuing universal outrage at the local rodeo clown was based on the liberal insistence that even mocking the then president of the United States was not only racist but dangerous and would bring presidential haters out of the woodwork to conceive of violence toward then-President Obama.

 So why do left-wing celebrities express such political hatred?

-First, they assume their supposed goals of equality and fairness justify any means necessary to advancing them, including obscenity and calls for violence.
+First, they assume their supposed goals of equality and fairness justify any means necessary to advance them, including obscenity and calls for violence.
 Even sick smears are seen as virtue signaling from edgy social justice warriors.
 It is not unimaginable to assume that if some unhinged nut takes seriously celebrity talk of killing or injuring Trump and acts out one of their quite numerous fantasies, the celebrity death-threateners won’t be all that remorseful—given their boutique hatred of conservatism in general and the Trump family in particular.

 Second, celebrities (many of whom are high-school dropouts) are by nature a bit arrogant and sometimes plain dumb.
 They wrongly confuse their ability to act or sing with some sort of intelligence and erudition.
-But since Plato, the philosophers have warned us that performance is more a natural than acquired gift, and may have nothing to with intelligence, wisdom, or learning.
+But since Plato, the philosophers have warned us that performance is more of a natural than an acquired gift, and may have nothing to with intelligence, wisdom, or learning.